jamf/Setup-Manager/ConfigurationProfile.md

 (String, Jamf Pro only)

 Set this to `$JSSID` in the configuration profile and Setup Manager will be aware of its computer's id in Jamf Pro.
-It will be displayed in the 'About this Mac…' popup.
+It will be displayed in the 'About this Mac…' popup, when clicked with the option key.

 Example: